akinevans/meditate-the-world/README.md

-## Landing page for MediTate built using React
+## Landing page for MediTate built using React, JavaScript and vanilla CSS.

 UI Design By [Giorgi](https://dribbble.com/giorgimatsukatovi)